chrispetito/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+`React JS` is a library for building dynamic web applications.
+It helps to solve the scale of a large application and provides components to reuse throughout the application to keep the app dynamic regardless of its changing data.

 - [ ] What does it mean to _think_ in react?

+`Thinking in react` means to think of each component as a reusable piece of UI that can date in changing data and help with the scale of an application.
+It means to think about the data passing through an application and the best way to build the most efficient components to allow the data to pass through the app.

 - [ ] Describe state.

+`State` is information held in a component, which keeps track of the information between renderings.
+The component with state can create, update, and use it.

 - [ ] Describe props.

+`Props` is a way for state to be passed down from a parent component to a child component.
+Props can allow the child component access to the parent component's state and methods.

 ## Project Set Up